themiszamani/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 ilsresc
 iput -R replResc put2.txt
 ```
+[//]: # "Questions that I have: works replication both ways?
+Thus, if I"
+[//]: # "When I put something in storage2, will it end up in storage1"
+[//]: # "as well."
 When we inspect where *put2.txt* ended up we find that it is replicated between *storage1* and *storage2*

 ```sh